 You’ll need:

-A replacement S-Series print head, for example:
+• A replacement S-Series print head (S25/S26/S28) Seaory10100

-4. Before You Start – Quick Prep
+4) Before You Start — Quick Prep

-Finish any print jobs.
+• Finish any print jobs

-Turn the printer off and unplug it.
+• Turn the printer off and unplug it

-Use a clean, well-lit surface next to the printer.
+• Use a clean, well-lit workspace

-Avoid touching the printing edge of the new head.
+• Avoid touching the printing edge of the new head

-Record the serial number
+• Record the new print head serial number (photo or written note)

-5. Step-by-Step: Replacing the Print Head
+5) Step-by-Step: Replacing the Print Head

 Important: Nothing should need force.
 Parts should release and re-seat with steady, gentle movement.